SAIKIRANN226/AWS_DevOps_Notes/Docker/Session-49.md

 - If you dont give URL,Username.
 That means you are maintaining image in your local, by using the below "docker build -t from:v1 ." it will start building the image
 - Then see "docker images"
-- To push this image after saving in your local, you need to retag "docker tag from:v1 joindevops/from:v1"
+- To push this image after saving in your local, you need to retag by using below command.
+  "docker tag from:v1 joindevops/from:v1"